 In my opinion, there is very little heat from the Thai green curry paste in this Thai green curry chicken.
 For this green curry I used the entire (small) jar, 4 ounces of the store-bought paste.
 I realize this may be too much for some people so start with 1 to 2 tablespoons, and work up from there.

 But it’s not spicy and in order to get the robust curry flavor profile I was looking for, I needed the whole jar.
 Other brands may be more concentrated and robust but I haven’t experimented yet.
+I’ve never tried to make homemade green curry paste – but it’s a bucket list item.

-What to Serve with Green Chicken Curry
+What to Serve with Green Thai Curry

 We enjoy this Thai green chicken curry served over jasmine rice and were thrilled to be devouring and slurping down our curry at home and in the peace of our own kitchen.
 Basmati rice or naan would be my other serving suggestion.